jack-blackson/ioBroker.meteoalarm/README.md

 If you don't find your country, please create an issue on github, and I will be happy to add it

+## Features to implement
+* Handle multiple alarms on one day

 ## Changelog
 ### 0.1.0 (2019-07-12)